andycai/werite/README.md

-# werite
+# Werite = We Write

-We write together, a simple CMS write in golang.
+Werite is a simple CMS write in golang.
+Let's write anything you want!